BBC-Esq/PyQt6-PDF-Viewer/README.md

-## Summary:

-Simple PDF viewer made with PyQt6.
+### Simple PDF viewer made with PyQt6.
 Scoured the Internet and for days and finally found a way to do it so I'm posting it here!
+Check out my other repository if you want to use Pyside6 instead.

 # Installation